conduktor/conduktor-docs/docs/platform/navigation/partner-zones/index.md

 - go to the zone list view and click the **three dots** on the right-hand side then select **Delete** or
 - in the zone details view, click the **trash can** in the top right corner.

-Deleting a Partner Zone will remove partner's access to it.
+Deleting a Partner Zone will remove a partner's access.

 A confirmation window will pop up.
 Enter `DELETE` to confirm the deletion. *This can't be undone.*
 </TabItem>

 <TabItem value="Second Tab" label="Conduktor CLI">
-Deleting a Partner Zone will remove partner's access to it. *This can't be undone.*
+Deleting a Partner Zone will remove a partner's access to it. *This can't be undone.*
   ```bash
      conduktor delete PartnerZone {name}
     ```